KubeRocketCI/docs/docs/operator-guide/artifacts-management/nexus-sonatype.md

     ![Nexus create user](../../assets/operator-guide/artifacts-management/nexus-artifact-create-user.png "Nexus create user")

-## Integration Nexus Repository Manager with KubeRocketCI
+## Integrate Nexus Repository Manager With KubeRocketCI

 For provision secret using manifest, KubeRocketCI portal or with the externalSecrets operator: